ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 # Secure Setup with your own certificate

-In RavenDB 4, users can provide their own server certificate.
+In RavenDB, users can provide their own server certificate.
 The certificate can be issued by a trusted SSL vendor or it can be a self-signed certificate.
 In the latter case, it is the user's responsibility to have the self-signed CA registered in the OS stores on all the relevant machines.

 RavenDB will only accept server certificates which contain the private key and have the following fields: